LEMIBANDDEXARI/LEMIBANDDEXARI/READMEus.md

 * [To help Google](https://crowdsource.google.com)
 ---
 ## Paid work
-I am an independent developer for different projects, I do not accept any assignment or donation, please do not contact me for that.
+I am an independent developer for different projects.
 If you want to support the project I'm helping give your donation to this project instead, thank you.

 # To contact me
 - [Discord](https://discord.com) LEMIBANDDEXARI#3201